-(d) Agriculture Loan
+(c) Agriculture Loan

 The Central Bank of Liberia (CBL) made a placement with the Afriland First Bank Liberia Limited (AFBLL) named AGRILCUTURE LOAN on December 13, 2012, with a face value of US\$5,000,000 and L\$181,250,000 and a fixed interest rate of 2.5% at variable maturity dates.
-The loan will finally mature in 2026.
+The loan will finally mature in 2030.
 The loan has a variable gestation period.
 Interest on the loan and the loan principal was originally expected to be paid annually during the cash out period for each crop with an automatic debit to Afriland's current account.
 Due to the Ebola epidemic in the country, CBL issued policy No. 5 extending the duration of the loan by two (2) years and providing for all interest and principal repayment to be made at maturity.

-(e) Emergency Liquidity Support (ELA)
+(d) Emergency Liquidity Support (ELA)

-Based on Section 32(2) of the CBL Act and Regulation Concerning Emergency Liquidity Assistance (ELA), the Central Bank of Liberia (CBL) advanced funds to Sapelle International Bank Liberia Limited (SIBLL).
-As at December 31, 2020, the gross amount of the amount advanced stood at US\$ 813,559.
+Based on Section 32(2) of the CBL Act and Regulation Concerning Emergency Liquidity Assistance (ELA), the Central Bank of Liberia (CBL) advanced funds to Sapelle International Bank Liberia Limited (SIBLL) and Global Bank Liberia limited.
+As at December 31, 2022, the gross amount of the amount advanced stood at US\$1,212,218.89.

-(f) Special deposit
+(e) Special deposit